MichaelTMiyoshi/CPPwithMiyoshi/Problems/GoalSheet12.md

 **Problem GS12-03 (right triangle class)**

 Write a class called triangle and a program that tests the class.
 The class must have the required elements (instance variables) of a right triangle (base and height).
 The class must also have a default constructor, a method(s) to set the instance variables, a method(s) to get the instance variables, a perimeter method, and an area method.
 The perimeter and area methods must return the rectangle’s perimeter and area.
+(Hint: Do not make a class variable for the hypotenuse.
+Calculate it where you need it - in the perimeter method.
+If you would like to add a method to return the hypotenuse, you can add it to the class and use it to find your perimeter.)

 **Problem GS12-04 (animal class)**